 The Brainbow Service

-In 2013 we created the Brainbow service through a charitable partnership at Addenbrooke’s Hospital.
+In 2013 the Brainbow service was created through a charitable partnership at Addenbrooke’s Hospital.
 Brainbow supports all children 16 and under in the East of England who have been previously diagnosed with a brain tumour before October 2013 and those newly diagnosed.
 This is a unique service and the first of its kind within an NHS UK hospital.

 The aim of the Brainbow service is to meet every child and family soon after their initial admission to Addenbrooke’s Hospital upon diagnosis of a brain tumour, providing a joined-up, coordinated approach to their care and support.
 The service ensures clear communication between all the different professionals involved in the care of children with brain tumours, coordinating the transition process between the hospital and their community teams who may continue offering support once that child goes home.